FAIR State Search Guide

 Use Maryland first, then narrow by access

-Maryland antique furniture searches often cross several practical markets: Baltimore, Annapolis, Montgomery County, the DC suburbs, the Eastern Shore, and nearby Mid-Atlantic specialist routes.
-Start statewide when the search intent is Maryland antique furniture appraisal, then narrow only when inspection access or scheduling makes a city filter more useful.
+Maryland antique furniture searches often cross Baltimore, Annapolis, Montgomery County, the DC suburbs, the Eastern Shore, and nearby Mid-Atlantic specialist routes.
+Start statewide, then narrow when inspection access or scheduling makes a city filter more useful.

 • Use Baltimore when the assignment depends on metro-area estate access, storage visits, rowhouse access, insurance documentation, or advisor coordination.